WillOram/cyber-remediation/README.md

 - [ ] Restrict servers' access to the internet to whitelisted services, detect on traffic to other destinations
 - [ ] Collect and monitor logs from firewalls, DNS servers and web proxies (Azure Sentinel)

-## Limit the attacker’s ability to achieve any objectives if access to the environment is reacquired
+## Limiting the attacker’s ability to achieve their objectives if they re-gain access to the environment

 ### Escalate privileges
 - [ ] Remove administrator rights from standard users on workstations